SoftUni-Internal/interactive-content/EN/02-Inheritance/02-Using-Inherited-Members.md

 class CollegeStudent extends Student { … }      //CollegeStudent will inherit all the functionallity from Student and from Person.
 ```

-That's what transitive relation is, a **SubClass** gets all the functionallity from it's super classes up the hierachy.
+That's what transitive relation is, a **subclass** gets all the functionality from it is superclasses up the hierarchy.

 [image assetsSrc="inheritance-example(7).png" /]